Skip to content

 #6.
 Contract Management Guidelines

-Effective contract management is an integral part of any vendor management policy.
+Effective vendor contracts management is an integral part of any vendor management policy.
 Contracts should outline the terms and conditions of your relationship with the vendor, including deliverables, pricing, timelines, and responsibilities.
-Your policy should cover:
+Your contract lifecycle management policy should cover:

 • Standard Contract Templates: Use standardized contract templates to ensure consistency.
 Key components include payment terms, SLAs, dispute resolution, and termination clauses.